-The Aero Commander 500 is a family of light twin-engined aircrafts, developed and manufactured by the formerly known Aero Commander, which became a division of Rockwell International in 1965.
-The initial production model was the Aero Commander 520, while the line featured numerous variants of this, each with a new designation.
-The prototype and initial version were installed with two Lycoming O-435-A engines, and comprised of a retractable landing-gear, high-wing monoplane configuration, made off all-metal construction.
-The later variant Aero Commander 680T Turbo Commander had a stretched fuselage and larger tail, as well as pressurization in the more spacious cabin.
-Being the first turboprop engine variant, two Garrett TPE331-43 powerplants were utilised.
+The Aero Commander 500 is a series of light twin-engine aircraft developed and produced by the formerly known Aero Commander, which later became a division of Rockwell International in 1965.
+The initial production model, the Aero Commander 520, marked the beginning of a line that included numerous variants, each designated with a unique model number.
+The prototype and early versions were equipped with two Lycoming O-435-A engines, featuring a retractable landing gear and a high-wing monoplane configuration constructed entirely from metal.
+The later Aero Commander 680T Turbo Commander introduced a stretched fuselage, a larger tail, and pressurization for a more spacious cabin.
+This variant, the first to incorporate turboprop engines, utilized two Garrett TPE331-43 powerplants.